-Substitute Senate Bill No. 1443 aims to enhance support for the families of correction officers and various investigators killed in the line of duty by establishing the "Fallen Officer and Investigator Fund."
-This fund will provide a lump sum death benefit of $100,000 to the surviving family members, ensuring that these payments are exempt from state income tax and not reduced by other benefits.
-The bill also mandates that the State Comptroller secure group hospitalization and medical insurance for the surviving spouses and dependent children of these officers and investigators, effective July 1, 2025.
-Additionally, the bill includes provisions for the Comptroller to report annually on fund expenditures and balances, with a focus on prioritizing dependent children and spouses.
+Substitute Senate Bill No. 1443 aims to enhance support for the families of correction officers, investigators, and other first responders who are killed in the line of duty by establishing the "Fallen Officer and Investigator Fund."
+This fund will provide a lump sum death benefit of $100,000 to the surviving family members of deceased officers or investigators, with the Comptroller responsible for managing the fund and disbursing benefits.
+The bill also mandates the provision of group hospitalization and medical insurance for the surviving spouses and dependent children of these individuals, effective July 1, 2025.
+Additionally, the bill requires the Comptroller to submit an annual report on fund expenditures and balances, ensuring transparency and accountability.

 JUD Joint Favorable: 12-701